mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### Explain the meaning of the phrase 'amnesia resulting from brain trauma and neurodegenerative disease'.

-Amnesia that is caused by damage to neural tissue either by brain trauma or neurodegenerative diseases.
+Amnesia that is caused by damage to neural tissue either by brain trauma (any type of brain damage) or neurodegenerative diseases (a result of a progressive decline in the structure, activity and function of brain tissue).

 #### Why are Alzheimer's disease and Korsakoff's syndrome considered to be neurodegenerative diseases?

-They both cause a progressive decline in the structure and function of brain tissue.
+They are both characterised by a progressive decline in the structure and function of brain tissue.

-#### Distinguish between amnesia that may result from an inflicted brain injury or from an accquired brain injury.
+#### Distinguish between amnesia that may result from an inflicted brain injury or from an acquired brain injury.

-Amnesia caused by an inflicted brain injury may arise from violent shaking of the head or an inentional blow to the head whereas amnesia caused by an acquired brain injury some time after birth may arise from stroke, brain infection, alcoholism or neurogenerative diseases.
+Amnesia caused by an inflicted brain injury may arise from violent shaking of the head or an intentional blow to the head whereas amnesia caused by an acquired brain injury some time after birth may arise from stroke, brain infection, alcoholism or neurodegenerative diseases.

 #### Distinguish between anterograde amnesia and retrograde amnesia, with reference to an example.

-Anterograde amnesia refers to the loss of the ability to form new memories following brain trauma, whereas retrograde amnesia refers to the loss of the ability to retrieve memories that occured prior to the brain trauma.
+Anterograde amnesia refers to the loss of the ability to form new memories following brain trauma.
+It is observed in patients with Korsakoff's syndrome.

+Retrograde amnesia refers to the loss of the ability to retrieve memories that occured prior to the brain trauma.
+It is observed in patients who have suffered inflicted brain injuries.

 ---